lojainsyed/PIM-compiler/proposal.md

 - [ ] Initial project structure committed

 ## 9. Additional Notes
-The target Processing-in-Memory (PIM) ISA used in this project is designed for RRAM-based PIM architectures, which currently exist primarily as research prototypes rather than commercial products.
+The target Processing-in-Memory (PIM) ISA used in this project is designed for RRAM(resistive random-access memory)-based PIM architectures, which currently exist primarily as research prototypes rather than commercial products [2].
 As a result, the project does not rely on physical hardware and instead uses an existing PIM simulator [2] to validate the correctness of the compiler-generated ISA instructions.
 References

 [1]Chen X. Instruction set architecture (isa) for processing-in-memory dnn accelerators. arXiv preprint arXiv:2308.06449.
 2023 Aug 12